Lovers Point State Marine Reserve: History

 Lovers Point State Marine Reserve was established in September 2007 by the California Department of Fish & Game.
 It was one of 29 marine protected areas adopted during the first phase of the Marine Life Protection Act Initiative.
 The Marine Life Protection Act Initiative (or MLPAI) is a collaborative public process to create a statewide network of marine protected areas along the California coastline.

 Geography and natural features

 Lovers Point SMR is located off the coast of the Monterey Peninsula, at the southern end of Monterey Bay.
-It covers an area of.30 sq. miles.
+It covers an area of.30 sq. miles (0.8 km²).
 The reserve is directly offshore from Lovers Point Park, a small local park.

 Lovers Point SMR is one of four marine protected areas bordering the Monterey Peninsula.
 It is between Edward F. Ricketts State Marine Conservation Area and Pacific Grove Marine Gardens State Marine Conservation Area.
 Farther to the west is Asilomar State Marine Reserve.
 All four areas are included within the Monterey Bay National Marine Sanctuary.

 This marine protected area is bounded by the mean high tide line, and straight lines connecting the following points in the order listed:

-36° 37.10’ N. lat.
-121° 54.09’ W. long.;

-36° 37.25’ N. lat.
-121° 53.78’ W. long.;

-36° 37.38’ N. lat.
-121° 53.85’ W. long.;

-36° 37.60’ N. lat.
-121° 54.75’ W. long.; and

-36° 37.60’ N. lat.
-121° 54.91’ W. long.